 Once we had the vinyl sheet lined up where we wanted it, we slid a board underneath the edge to protect the floor of the house.
-Then we cut around the perimeter.
+Then we cut around the perimeter using a utility knife.

 With the vinyl cut, we test fit it in the van and trimmed it in a few places.
 Once we got the fit just right, we removed the vinyl and did as much other work as we could before installing it to avoid scuffing or nicking it.

-However the vinyl floor also serves as the bottom of our cabinetry, so we couldn't delay installing it too long.
+However the vinyl floor also serves as the bottom surface inside our cabinetry, so we couldn't delay installing it too long.
 Prior to installing the vinyl, we did a very thorough sweeping and cleaning of the plywood underlayment so there wouldn't be any sand or grit underneath the vinyl.

 To adhere the vinyl sheeting to the plywood underlayment, we used a high-strength contact spray adhesive from 3M.
 Since it's a spray, we masked off the few places that we didn't want to get adhesive on.